rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Configuration.md

 Now all you have to do to apply settings is to paste a properly-formatted serialized JSON into the bar next to the baud rate, and press enter!
 The ACS Core will report if the settings have been applied, and if so, restart.

 !!! warning
-    Sending improperly formatted JSONs, or JSONs with improper passwords too many times can result in all settings being wiped for safety reasons!
+    Sending improperly formatted JSONs, or JSONs with improper passwords too many times can result in all settings being wiped for security reasons!
 If you get an error more than 2-3 times, power cycle the ACS Core to wipe the number of errors and continue trying.

 ### JSON Formatting